 Many term life insurance policies have a clause written into the fine print that allows you to convert your term life policy into a permanent one.
 You can think of these conversion clauses as a type of lease to buy option.
 You don't have to take advantage of it, but during a certain window of time, you have the option to convert to a permanent policy without a new medical exam or health questionnaire.

 Consider a scenario.
 If you were to wait until your current term policy expires before applying for a new permanent policy, you would be asked to qualify for your insurance.
 With age and health as major factors, it's possible that you could face significantly higher rates.
 Converting early to a permanent policy can help you stem substantial increases in the prices you may pay to continue your insurance.
-Here are a few reasons permanent life insurance just makes sense.
+Here are a few reasons permanent life insurance can make sense.

 Converting to a permanent policy may be wise if you have a lifelong dependent.
 Whether you have a child born with special needs or a loved one who has developed a long term disability, you likely want to provide financial support to these people not just during your lifetime, but for their lifetime as well.
 A permanent policy has no expiration date, so you can rest assured knowing that at whatever age you pass away, your loved ones are prepared with the help they need to maintain quality of life.

-There are myriad justifications for business owners to purchase permanent life insurance as it can help provide security for the company they've spent years building.
+There are a myriad justifications for business owners to purchase permanent life insurance as it can help provide security for the company they've spent years building.
 A business owner with permanent life insurance can use their death benefit to help ensure that the lights stay on long after their gone, but it can do more than that too.
 If you have multiple children to whom you'd like to leave inheritance, but only one child who is primed to take over your business, a permanent policy can help provide your other kids with an equitable endowment.

 Permanent life insurance policies offer greater flexibility in comparison to a term policy.
 Since with permanent life insurance you carry cash value on your policy, the amount you pay in premiums month-to-month can increase, decrease or even be skipped at your discretion depending on a number of factors.
 While there are stipulations to these types of changes, in many situations, your policy will stay in effect as long as you maintain a positive cash value.
 This type of flexibility may become increasingly important as your financial needs change later in life.